pokaryosy/mypage/posts/2021 AW Collection.md

 <br>

-I join the music as trumpeter.<br>
+I joined the music as a trumpeter.<br>

 <br>
 <br>